 Writers have to read.
 We have to.

-So, the magazines that were stacking up slowly enticed me, their pages like fingers motioning me near.
-Shortly after, I was in the library, loading my backpack with books.
+So, finally, the magazines that were stacking up slowly enticed me.
+Their pages like fingers motioning me near.
+Then, I was in the library, loading my backpack with books.

 The stacks grew—two next to my bed, one near the couch—until I found myself reading again.
 Every day.
 Scary books and cooking magazines and short story compilations and essays and funny paperbacks and graphic novels.

 I missed it.
 I’m so glad it’s back.
 That I’m comfortable enough in my own life to dive back into the stories of others.
 That I’m able to lose hours in storylines, characters, and dreams.
 That I can escape into other cities, romances, ages, and eras.
 Because if fictions are lies that tell the truth, now I’m finally able to face my own demons by staring down the demons of others.

 Does that make sense?
 If not, I’ll blame it on my reprieve from reading.

 I have books again, so I know it’s going to be ok.

 Mali Anderson is a Chicago-based content creator.
 She creates blog posts, web copy, original photography, and feature articles.